AdamKyle/flare/resources/info/tips/section-1.md

 But all this stacking means nothing, if your core stats are really low.
 So this unique, could be 115% on everything and be super awesome, and it is, don't get me wrong, equip it and watch you become a mini god.
 But there is more, you have to continue to level, the higher the level the more damage the item (or in this case the enchantment) can do.

+Take a moment and read through [enchanting](/information/enchanting) as it lists all the various types of enchantments you can craft in game.
+These enchantments, the green uniqueue ones, will not show up in any of those lists because you cannot craft these.
+You get them from Faction Farming and the [Queen of Hearts](/information/npcs) in Hell.

 Save these green items, because there is a [NPC](/information/npcs) that can re-roll them, even transfer them to other items for a price.